-Winds: 111 - 130 mph Damage will be extensive
+Winds: 111 - 130 mph

 With winds at Category 3 speeds, the risk for loss of life is increased.
 Flying debris can strike people and pets and cause injury or death.
 Mobile homes are likely to be destroyed.
 Trees are likely to fall, blocking roads and downing power lines.
 Many homes will experience exterior damage as well.
 Both power and water are likely to be unavailable for some time following the storm.
-Hurricane Katrina was a Category 3 hurricane when it hit land in New Orleans.
+Hurricane Katrina was a Category 3 hurricane when it made landfall in New Orleans.